hKedia/dShare/report/README.md

 }
 ```

-Next, the file is encrypted using the SubtleCrypto[^6] interface with
+Next, the file is encrypted using the SubtleCrypto[^11] interface with
-'AES-GCM' as the encrypting algorithm.
+'AES-GCM'[^12] as the encrypting algorithm.
 The encrypted data is then
 combined with the random salt to generate a `Uint8Array` buffer ready to
 be uploaded to the IPFS network.